-Together, these three causes of death account for 54% of all infant deaths in Allegheny County from 2015 to 2019.
+Together, these three causes of death account for 54 percent of all infant deaths from 2015 to 2019.
 The IMR for Black infants was higher than White infants for all leading causes of death (Fig. 3).
-There are a significant number of infant deaths categorized as "Other" by ICD-10 codes.
-While appropriate ICD-10 codes were not available for these records, examination of the text fields revealed that over half of these "Other" records were also due to short gestation/low birthweight.
+There are a significant number of infant deaths categorized as "other" by ICD-10 codes.
+While appropriate ICD-10 codes were not available for these records, examination of the text fields revealed that over half of these "other" records were also due to short gestation/low birthweight.